odota/core/docs/feed.md

 ```

 ### SUBSCRIBE
 To subscribe to a set of IDs, a type of ID must be provided.
 This can be either `player`, `team`, or `league`.
+The ID must be an integer, or must be able to be cast into an interger.
 Every successful subscription will reply with all the IDs you have subscribed to.

 Send:
 ```json